weaponsforge/send-email/README.md

 ### `npm run transpile`

-Builds JavaScript, `.d.ts` declaration files, and map files from the TypeScript source files.
+Builds JavaScript, `.d.ts` declaration files, and map files from the TypeScript source files in the `/src` directory.

 ### `npm run transpile:noemit`

+Runs type-checking without generating the JavaScript or declaration files from the TypeScript files in the `/src` directory.

+### `npm run transpile:test`

-Runs type-checking without generating the JavaScript or declaration files from the TypeScript files.
+Runs type-checking without generating the JavaScript or declaration files from the TypeScript files in the `/src` and `__tests__` directories.

 ### `npm run lint`
 Lints TypeScript source codes.